 In Canada, an ongoing issue nicknamed the “Quebec Biker War” has claimed hundreds of lives.
 Also, turf wars have erupted involving the illegal drug trade.

 In general, One Percenters have been associated with the illegal drug trade, murder and plenty of high-profile crimes.

 Despite their criminal image, One Percenters have also been known to engage in charitable activities.
 These include toy drives in which toys are brought to needy children and other types of similar activities.

 Well-Known One Percenters

-Various 1er gangs exist around the world.
+Various 1er gangs ex black porn ist around the world.
 However, there are a few that have been household names for quite some time.
 They are the Bandidos, Outlaws, Pagans and, perhaps the most well-known of all, the Hells Angels.
 These groups are known as the “Big Four” by the Federal Bureau of Investigation (FBI) and Criminal Intelligence Service Canada (CIS).
 Below is a glimpse of each group.

 The Pagans MC was founded in 1959 by Lou Dobkin in Prince George’s County, Maryland.
 The group is headquartered in Delaware County, Pennsylvania and currently operates in 13 states in the Eastern United States.

 - In 2002, 73 members were arrested in Long Island, New York after a brawl with the Hells Angels.
 Ten people were wounded and a Hells Angels member allegedly killed a Pagan.

 - In 2005, the Pagans allegedly killed the VP of the Hells Angels’ Philadelphia chapter.

 - In 2009, 55 members were arrested in various states for charges including kidnapping, drug dealing and attempted murder.